Reg: KCK 869

 Our 1523 was delivered in June 1958 and was allocated to Carlisle where it remained until 1972 when an influx of VRs reduced the need for PD3s.
 In March that year it moved to Morecambe where it stayed until August 1974 when officially moved back to Carlisle.
 However at this point it was converted into a driver training vehicle and numbered TV5.
 It was finally withdrawn in 1981 and passed to the Mersey & Calder Group for preservation.
 Later it was acquired by some RVPT members and although unrestored it is safely housed in our depot.
 The Trust also owns similar 1553 which is in less good condition but is available as a donor for 1523 when the time comes.

-This bus has now been sold to preservationists who are fully restoring it.
-No longer part of our collection.
+This bus has now been sold to preservationists based at the Northwest Vehicle Restoration Trust at Kirkby who are fully restoring it.
+No longer part of our collection but we look forward to welcoming it to our events in the future.